-In our materiality assessment, we have identified 20 ESG topics that are relevant to us.
-We have re-assessed the six material topics we have reported in the prior year and confirmed that they remained in relevance based on the significance of the ESG factors; their impact on the businesses; and the degree of influence they have on stakeholders' decision.
-The 20 relevant ESG topics are presented below with the six material topics highlighted in bold print.
+In our materiality assessment, we have identified 21 ESG topics that are relevant to us with the newest addition being Carbon Management.
+Of all the topics, we have assessed that six topics are material to our business based on the significance of the ESG factors; their impact on the business and the degree of influence they have on stakeholders' decision.
+The remaining of the ESG topics remain important and we will continue to build on them as part of our sustainability journey.

+The 21 ESG topics are presented below with the six material topics highlighted in bold print.